friendshipkim/transformer-from-scratch/README.md

 - **Embedding**
     - Token embedding
     - Positional encoding
-- **Encoder** (Stack of N identical encoder layers)
+- **Encoder** - Stack of N identical encoder layers)
     - Encoder layer
         - Multi-head self-attention block
         - Feed-forward block
-- **Decoder** (Stack of N identical encoder layers)
+- **Decoder** - Stack of N identical encoder layers)
     - Decoder layer
         - Multi-head self-attention block
         - Multi-head cross-attention block
         - Feed-forward block
 - **Final classifier**

-In terms of implementation, we have four basic building blocks, which are depicted in different colors above.
+In terms of implementation, we have four basic building blocks.
 Each building block performs the following:

 - Token embedding - Learned embeddings to convert input and output tokens to vectors with `d_model` dimensions.
 - Positional encoding - Indicates the relative or absolute position of the tokens in the sequence, and is added element-wise to token embeddings.